-Heartworm symptoms in dogs are caused by the parasite heartworm (Dirofilaria immitis), so called because the adult worms live in the right side of a host’s heart.
+Heartworm symptoms in dogs are caused by the parasite heartworm (Dirofilaria immitis).
+They are known as “heartworms” because the adult worms live in the right side of a host’s heart.

-Dogs are the natural hosts of heartworms although cats can occasionally be infected as well.
+Dogs are the natural hosts of heartworms although sometimes cats can be infected as well.

-Heartworms are transmitted by mosquitoes, and therefore this disease can occur in dogs all over the world.
+Mosquitoes are the culprits that transmit heartworms to dogs.
+Since mosquitoes exist almost everywhere, this disease can occur in dogs all over the world.

 In most dogs, the major organs that are affected by heartworms include the heart, the lungs, the liver, and the kidneys.

 Generally speaking, when there are fewer than 50 adult heartworms in the dog, the worms live mostly in the pulmonary arteries and the right ventricle of the heart.
 But when the numbers are over 75, the worms extend to the right atrium.

 With an even heavier infestation, the worms may migrate into the superior and inferior vena cavae (2 large veins of the heart) and the veins of the liver.